APHA-BAC/NextflowSerotypingPipeline/README.md

 A docker image containing all required dependencies is provided [here](https://hub.docker.com/r/jguzinski/salmonella-seq).

-When running the pipeline on data stored locally, you can run the following command which will download the docker image if it is not downloaded and will then run the pipeline in a docker container on your locally stored fastq files:
+When running the pipeline on data stored locally, you can run the following command from the root directory of the repository which will download the docker image if it is not downloaded and will then run the pipeline in a docker container on your locally stored fastq files:
 ```
 $ python process_plate.py --local 1 --runID <runID>